Treatment for depression

-Note that meditation for depression alone won’t make your symptoms vanish, but it can make them more manageable.
+Note that meditation for depression alone won’t vanish your symptoms, but it can make them more manageable.
 Here’s how.
-It helps change your response to negative thinking
+It helps change your response to negative thinking.

 Depression can involve a lot of dark thoughts.
-You might feel hopeless, worthless, or angry at life (or even yourself).
-This can make meditation seem somewhat counterintuitive since it involves increasing awareness around thoughts and experiences.
+You might feel hopeless, worthless, or angry at life (or yourself).
+This can make meditation somewhat counterintuitive since it increases awareness of thoughts and experiences.